Home » Harvesting the future – opportunities for farmers in alternative proteins

 How confident can farmers be that there will be continuing market demand for alternative proteins?
 When it comes to plant-based products, the good news is that they typically require a blend of ingredients to achieve the desired nutritional and taste profiles.
 This means that farmers have access to a broad global market if growing conditions don’t align with the types of plant protein being demanded by local manufacturers.

 “We have a wide range of targets for crops.
 We have 15 different crops in development that we’re exploring as solutions, including almonds, oats, and beans, and these are promising in terms of protein bases.
-In the end, we have to fulfill the wishes of the consumer, and in my opinion, future consumers will have a mixture.”
+In the end, we have to fulfil the wishes of the consumer, and in my opinion, future consumers will have a mixture.”

 A German producer diversifying away from dairy and into plant-based alternatives in an interview with ProVeg